Header

 Why this project is needed:

 New 230 kilovolt (230kV) and 500 kilovolt (500kV) power lines are needed to improve electrical infrastructure and enhance reliability for current and future APS customers in the Western Maricopa County region.
-We have begun studies to determine appropriate routes for these lines, which will connect new and existing substations in Gila Bend, Buckeye, Goodyear and Avondale.
+We are continuing studies to determine appropriate routes for these lines, which will connect new and existing substations in Gila Bend, Buckeye, Goodyear and Avondale.

 Open Houses

 Your input is very important to us.
-We recently held our first round of in-person open houses on March 25th, 26th, and 27th, where you could speak one-on-one with team members, learn more about the project, ask questions and provide additional comments.
+We invite you to attend any of our public open houses at the dates and times listed below.
+No formal presentation will be given, allowing everyone to attend at any time within the two-hour window to speak one-on-one with team members, learn more about the project, ask questions and provide additional comments.

 Virtual Open Houses:

-If you were unable to attend our in-person open house you can visit our virtual open house.
+If you are unable to attend our in-person open house you can visit our virtual open house.

 We encourage your comments and input related to the project, especially regarding potential route alignments.